Deepayan137/blog/_posts/2021-03-28-A primer on Unsupervised Domain Adaptation.md

 	L_{KL} = \sum_{x_t \in T} KL(\hat{P_{clu}(x_t)}||P_{clu}(x_t^S))
 \end{equation}

 The authors claim that by enforcing KL divergence, the learnt representations for target samples belonging to the known samples     become aligned to the source and all the target samples retain their inherent discriminitiveness.
 In addition to the above practices, the authors also make use of Mutual Information both at local and global level to further enhance the learnt representations.
+With the above formulation, the authors achieve the best results on open-set DA tasks.

+For more details, please refer to their paper mentioned in the link.